natansabawi/todo-list/README.md

 - View all tasks
 - Mark tasks as completed
 - Delete tasks
-- Data is saved automatically
+- Data is automatically saved in `tasks.json`

 ## How to Run